PT-2025-1110 · Howyar+1 · Howyar Uefi Application "Reloader"+1

 Howyar UEFI Application "Reloader" (32-bit and 64-bit)

-A vulnerability exists in the Howyar UEFI Application "Reloader" that allows for the execution of unsigned software from a hardcoded path.
-This flaw, tracked as CVE-2024-7344, bypasses UEFI Secure Boot protections, potentially enabling the deployment of malicious bootkits.
-The vulnerability resides in a UEFI application signed by Microsoft's "Microsoft Corporation UEFI CA 2011" third-party UEFI certificate.
-A new ransomware strain, HybridPetya, has been discovered exploiting this vulnerability to compromise systems, encrypting the NTFS Master File Table (MFT) and demanding a ransom.
-While HybridPetya has not yet been observed in widespread attacks, its capabilities pose a significant threat.
+A vulnerability exists in the Howyar UEFI Application "Reloader" that allows for the execution of unsigned software in a hardcoded path.
+This flaw, identified as CVE-2024-7344, bypasses UEFI Secure Boot protections, potentially enabling the installation of malicious bootkits.
+A new ransomware strain, HybridPetya, has been observed exploiting this vulnerability to gain persistence and encrypt systems.
+HybridPetya mimics the behavior of Petya/NotPetya ransomware, encrypting the NTFS Master File Table (MFT) and demanding a ransom payment.
+While HybridPetya has not yet been widely deployed in active attacks, its capabilities suggest a significant threat potential.
+The vulnerability resides in a UEFI application signed by Microsoft, impacting a range of systems.
+The exploitation of this vulnerability allows attackers to gain control at the boot level, potentially bypassing operating system-level security measures.

 Rotate Secure Boot keys if necessary.